kajdreef/slides/morpheus/slides.md

 ]
 ???

-- As a result, on a single row we can see all the methods that a single covers
+- As a result, on a single row we can see all the methods that a single test execute.

 ---
 count: false